nutanix/libvfio-user/docs/ioregionfd.md

 QEMU memory maps and passes this address to KVM.
 This shadow memory is never exposed to the guest.
-When the guest writes to the trapped memory, KVM writes the value to the shadow memory instread of discarding it, and then proceeds kicking the evetnfd as normal.
+When the guest writes to the trapped memory, KVM writes the value to the shadow memory instread of discarding it, and then proceeds kicking the eventfd as normal.